treffynnon/whereby-com-helper-browser-extension/README.md

 yarn build
 ```

-This produces a compiled extension file with a name like `appear-in-meeting-room-helper-x.x.x.crx`.
+This produces a compiled extension file with a name like `appear.in-meeting-room-helper-x.x.x.crx`.

 ## Installing the extension

 Open your chrome browser and navigate to [chrome://extensions](chrome://extensions).
-Drag and drop the `appear-in-meeting-room-helper-x.x.x.crx` file onto the page and
+Drag and drop the `appear.in-meeting-room-helper-x.x.x.crx` file onto the page and
 accept the warning.

 ## Developing the extension